floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/01-introduction.typ

     "Inclusion",
     [
       - Title, abstract or keywords include the search terms
-      - Conference papers, research articles, blog posts, or other peer-reviewed publications
+      - Conference papers, research articles, blog posts, or other publications
-      - Publications addressing (semi-)automated technologies, algorithms, or methods ],
+      - Publications addressing (semi-)automated methods or technologies ],
     "Exclusion",
     [
       - Publications in languages other than English
       - Publications not available in full text
       - Publications using the term "microservice", but not referring to the architectural style
-      - Publications aimed at greenfield #footnote[Development of new software systems lacking constraints imposed by prior work @project_management] or brownfield #footnote[Development of new software systems in the presence of legacy software systems @project_management] development of microservice-based systems
+      - Publications aimed at greenfield #footnote[Development of new software systems lacking constraints imposed by prior work @project_management] or brownfield #footnote[Development of new software systems in the presence of legacy software systems @project_management] development of systems using microservices architecture
-      - Publications published before 2014, as the definition of "microservices" as an architectural style is inconsistent before @systematic_mapping_study_2
+      - Publications published before 2014, as the definition of "microservices" as an architectural style is inconsistent before 2014 @pahl_jamshidi_2016
-      - Publications addressing manual technologies, algorithms, or methods
+      - Publications addressing manual methods or technologies
       - Surveys, opinion pieces, or other non-technical publications ]
   ),